 How to open a bank account in Switzerland

 An alternative which can help cut costs - and often means no ongoing charges or minimum balance requirements - is to use a provider like Revolut or Wise.
 Get an account online or in the provider app, using your UK proof of address before you even leave for Switzerland.
 You'll instantly get access to an account which can hold and handle dozens of currencies, including CHF, EUR and GBP.
 It's easy, and can cut your costs and give you a more flexible account for travelling, living and working overseas.

-Read more about Wise in this review and about Revolut here.
+Read more on Wise review and Revolut review.

+How to open a bank account in Switzerland